 The Albaicín (Spanish pronunciation: [alβajˈθin]) or Albayzín (Arabic: ٱلْبَيّازِينْ) as it was known under Muslim rule,[disputed – discuss] is a district of Granada, in the autonomous community of Andalusia, Spain.
 It retains the narrow winding streets of its Medieval Moorish past dating back to the Nasrid kingdom of Granada.
 It was declared a World Heritage Site in 1984, along with the Alhambra.-Wikipedia

 Location of Albayzin

 This is our route from where we stayed – Los Tilos Hotel.
 It is not that far, about 30 minutes walking up the hill.
 Ideally of course.
 It all depends on your strength and will power.
 Me?
 I walked up for around 1 hour and a bit more. 🙂

 Well, as I have written before on my post of Granada mosque, you must have decent shoes suitable for pebble-paved road if you want to explore Albayzin on foot.

-High heel is a big no no. I saw a girl walking up the hill with a flimsy sandal, I bet her heel will explode once she went down the hill.
+High heel is a big no-no. I saw a girl walking up the hill with a flimsy sandal, I bet her heel will hurt her so much once she goes down the hill.

-It rises on a hill facing the Alhambra and many tourists journey into the Albayzin primarily for the spectactular views of the Alhambra from the viewing point by the church of San Nicolas.” from Wikipedia
+Albayzin rises on a hill facing the Alhambra and many tourists journey into the Albayzin primarily for the spectactular views of the Alhambra from the viewing point by the church of San Nicolas.–Wikipedia

 After my beauty sleep, we headed to Albayzin for some serious exercises.
 Kidding!
 Hahaha…You can take the C1 bus from Plaza Nueva to Albayzin for 1.20 euro one way ride but if you have the travel card like Credibus or Bono; it is 0.79 euro per ride (as of writing).